bunnyxx/python/README.md

-# python
+# Bunny in python
-My projects in Python
+A repository of projects and files that I wrote in Python